antofuller/configaformers/experiments/README.md

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_shifting_alibi_v2.PNG">

-This is our first surprising result - not that our baseline RoPE and baseline Alibi finish with the same loss (black and orange), <b>but that it appears that token shifting interacts with Alibi different from RoPE.</b> In this plot, we can see that shift=[128, 256, 384] is equal to shift=[384, 384] throughout training (red is plotted underneath blue).
+This is our first surprising result - not that our baseline RoPE and baseline AliBi finish with the same loss (black and orange), but that <b>it appears that token shifting interacts with Alibi different from RoPE.</b> In this plot, we can see that shift=[128, 256, 384] is equal to shift=[384, 384] throughout training (red is plotted underneath blue).
 But with RoPE, shift=[128, 256, 384] is clearly inferior to shift=[384, 384].
 This finding will need to be investigated.

 ## Etc...